notslang/jade-book/views/_ch1.md

 ```

 The JS resulting from that could still be optimized a little bit more (and likely will be in future versions of the compiler) but since it's just machine-generated JS, it's not a huge issue.
 The important part is that this JS can be executed on the client-side to render templates dynamically.
 This will be covered more in chapter 4.

-##Summary
-In this chapter, we learned the idea behind preprocessors, and why Jade is awesome.
-Also, we learned the process Jade uses to compile templates, and how to install/use Jade.